fractastical/ar/README.md

   * Nu cleans up a lot of stuff in Arc 3.1 and fixes bugs (Anarki also fixes some bugs in Arc 3.1, but it generally doesn't clean things up)

-  * You can use the "arc" executable to write shell scripts:

-        #! /path/to/arc
-        (prn "foo")

-    This is like "arc.sh" in Anarki but implemented in Racket rather than as a bash script, so it should be cleaner and more portable

   * Nu has reorganized Arc 3.1 significantly, hopefully this makes it easier to understand and hack